-Notes: Estimates of $\beta_e$ for $e \in [-24,23]/\{-1\}$ from equation (1).
+Notes: Estimates of β_e for $e \in [-24, 23]/\{-1\}$ from equation (1).
 Dependent variable is the number of firms providing non-emergent basic life support rides between a dialysis facility and a patient's home in a district-month transformed by adding 1 and taking the natural log.
 These data include rides from 2012-2017.
 An observation is a district-month.
 Standard errors are clustered at the district level.
-The shaded area represents the pointwise 95% confidence interval.
+Error bars represents the pointwise 95% confidence interval.

-non-emergent dialysis rides increases.
-We can see this in panel (a) of Figure 7, which gives the distribution of firms by the share of non-emergent rides they provide to dialysis patients.
-Many of the firms that provide non-emergent ambulance rides to dialysis patients provide very few emergent rides to the same population, especially before prior authorization.
+few emergent rides to the same population, especially before prior authorization.
 After prior authorization, fewer firms provide rides to dialysis patients, particularly firms that provide very few non-emergent rides, but the number of firms that provide only non-emergent rides to dialysis patients more than tripled, increasing from 29 to 102.

 Panel (b) of Figure 7 presents another view of how the market split following prior authorization.
 The vertical axis places firms in bins for each 20 percentage point increment based on their share of non-emergent rides before prior authorization, while the horizontal axis uses the same bins following prior authorization to highlight how firms transition.
-We see that firms that initially provided few non-emergent rides were very likely to stop providing them after prior authorization, with three-quarters of firms for which non-emergent dialysis rides comprised less than 20% of their rides exiting the non-emergent dialysis ambulance market completely.
+We find that firms that initially provided few non-emergent rides were very likely to stop providing them after prior authorization, with three-quarters of firms for which non-emergent dialysis rides comprised less than 20% of their rides exiting the non-emergent dialysis ambulance market completely.
 By contrast, none of the firms exclusively providing non-emergent rides, and only 13% of those providing over 80% non-emergent rides, exited the market.
 Although firms that previously provided few non-emergent rides tended to shrink or exit, firms that already provided a large share of non-emergent rides tended to stay the same size or grow.
-In other words, prior authorization seems to have split the market in two: some firms provide mainly emergent rides that do not require prior authorization while others successfully navigate the bureaucracy of prior authorization to provide mainly non-emergent ones.
+In other words, prior authorization seems to have split the market in two: some firms provide mainly emergent rides that do not require prior authorization while others successfully navigate the bureaucracy of prior authorization to provide mainly non-emergent ones.12

-In contrast to the large impact of prior authorization on the market for non-emergent ambulance rides, we find little evidence that criminal and civil enforcement had any noticeable impact.
-Table 6 provides one possible explanation as to why: when a firm exits, roughly half of its patients continue to ride in the next month, with this number closer to 60% when the exiting firm was indicted.
+In contrast to the large impact of prior authorization on the market for non-emergent ambulance rides, we find little evidence that criminal and civil enforcement had any noticeable effect.
+Table 6 provides one possible explanation as to why: when a firm exits, roughly half of its patients continue to ride in the next month, with this number closer to 75% when the exiting firm was indicted.
 Among those who stop riding, almost all of them continue to receive dialysis, with only 2% of patients who ride with an exiting firm failing to make it to their sessions in the month after the exit, notwithstanding patients who were hospitalized or died.
-The fact that patients who received rides from indicted firms are more likely than not to continue receiving ambulance rides indicates that litigation did not do much to change their behavior.
+The fact that patients who received rides from indicted firms are more likely than not to continue taking ambulances to their dialysis sessions suggests that litigation did not do much to change their behavior.

-&lt;sup>13Our findings on firm exit are related to those in Bekelis et al. (2017), who study the heterogeneity among physicians who provide fewer carotid revascularizations.
+12Our findings on firm exit are related to those in Bekelis et al. (2017), who study the heterogeneity among physicians who provide fewer carotid revascularizations.
 They find that more-experienced surgeons, and those for whom carotid revascularizations made up the lowest share of their services, were the ones who cut back on this procedure the most.